Furano Avalanche Center (FAC)

 FAC is an avalanche blog run by local Furano backcountry guides who saw the need to provide current avalanche condition information to the public.

 In contrast to most developed countries, Japan lacks a comprehensive, government-backed avalanche forecast for most regions, including central Hokkaido.

 Detailed avalanche observations should be recorded and analyzed by all guides, it is good practice, so why not share these observations publicly?

 The primary aim of FAC is to help readers understand the importance of avalanche education and to reduce the accident rate.
 There have already been several instances where the contributors of this blog posted observations and warned of dangerous conditions before accidents occurred.

 FAC began operating in 2019 through it's Facebook page.
-Since then, feedback from the local community has been overwhelmingly encouraging.
+Since then, feedback from the local community and other groups has been overwhelmingly encouraging.
 As a result, the blog continues to grow in quality of information shared and size of audience.